apollographql/apollo/docs/source/references/apollo-config.md

 };
 ```

-#### Option 3: Link a schema from a local file
+#### _Option 3_: Link a schema from a local file

-In some cases, teams may have a local generated file of their schema they want to link.
-This can be either a `.graphql` file with the schma in SDL, or a saved introspection result in `.json`.
-To link a client with a local file, configure the project like this:
+In some cases you may have a locally generated file with your schema that you want to link.
+This can be either a `.graphql` file with the schema in SDL form or a saved introspection result in `.json`.
+To link your client project to a local schema file, configure it like so:

 ```js line=3-6
 module.exports = {